 Neuroscience Intensive Care Unit

-The focal point of the Neurotrauma Center is the 20-bed Neuroscience Intensive Care Unit (NSICU), which features 24-hour care from a highly trained nursing and technical staff.
-The NSICU was expanded and upgraded in 2003 to include state-of-the-art equipment in every patient room.
+Patients with severe TBI are cared for in our 20-bed Neuroscience Intensive Care Unit (NSICU) at University of Cincinnati Medical Center, which features 24-hour care from a highly trained nursing and technical staff.
+The NSICU was expanded and upgraded to include state-of-the-art equipment in every patient room.
 The latest physiologic monitoring is available, including cerebral oxygenation, continuous EEG and minimally invasive cardiac output.
 The NSICU also houses its own portable CT scanner, allowing for on-demand imaging inside the unit while eliminating the risk of moving critically ill patients to another floor.

 The Neurotrauma Center is dedicated to improving outcomes for our patients through new therapies.
 Patients who come to us may have the opportunity to enroll in a clinical trial that is exploring a promising new medication or therapy designed to maximize recovery or minimize damage to the brain or spinal cord following traumatic injury.